amyinorbit/hons/_posts/2016-10-25-rtty-interrupt.md

+---
-title: Interrupt-Driven RTTY
+title: "Interrupt-Driven RTTY"
 date: 2016-10-25 12:30:00
-template: post.html
+layout: post
+---

 The first version of the [RTTY transmission code][1] I wrote for AVR processors relies on timers to control the frequency shifts timing.
 That worked well, but